rsksmart/rootstock-transaction-helper/README.md

 # rsk-transaction-helper
-Utilitary library to send transactions on RSK using Web3 and Ethereum-js
+Utility library to send transactions on RSK using Web3 and Ethereum-js

 ## Running a sample